 3. Lonesome Dove

-Okay, so Lonesome Dove may be a mini-series but the television adaptation of Larry McMurtry's classic western novel is perhaps the most Texas story ever put on film.
-Lonesome Dove follows two former Texas rangers who embark on a cattle drive from Texas to Montana.
-It's an enduring tale of Texas grit and lifelong friendship.
+Okay, so Lonesome Dove may be a mini-series, but the television adaptation of Larry McMurtry's classic western novel is perhaps the most Texas story ever put on film.
+Lonesome Dove follows two former Texas Rangers who embark on a cattle drive from Texas to Montana.
+It's an enduring tale of Lone Star State grit and lifelong friendship.
 If you're not crying by the end, you may have to get your Texan card revoked.

 1. The Last Picture Show